SergeyPomelov/EmployeesWeb/README.md

 - **JSON** - supported by Jackson 2.8, tested by Jsonpath 2.2

 #### Miscellaneous
-The author asks for review and greatly appreciate any feedback.
 Project's Java style - GoogleSS, JS - IDEA default + HintJS & LintJS.
 IDE - IDEA 16.